Skip to main content

 Selection in the Attribute

 Working with configured intervals involves selecting the start and end of the period in which the specified time is chosen.
-How is this arranged?
-First, in the calendar, you need to select the start date and the end date.

-If you need to exclude certain dates from the selected period, they can also be added and configured.
 To do this, simply click on the desired date in the active interval, after which the selection will go to the "Exceptions" list.

-If you need to refuse an exception but keep its periodicity in other cases, you can click on the generated exception (Attention!
-Clicking on the original exception date will cancel the entire chain of exceptions!), after which the date will go to the "Except" list of the exception.
+(Attention!
+Clicking on the original exception date will cancel the entire chain of exceptions!)
+After that, the date will go to the "Except" list of the exception.

 .